DOI10.47051/MLEV3376

 Figure 1: Individuals of Microlophus jacobii from Playa Dorada, Santiago Island, Galápagos, Ecuador. j=juvenile.

 Natural history: Microlophus jacobii is a diurnal lizard that inhabits volcanic rock areas, dry shrublands, and dry grasslands.1 During the early morning and late afternoon, Santiago Lava-Lizards are active on soil, rocks, shrubs, and cacti.1,3 To avoid the hot midday hours, they move into the shade, sitting on surfaces that have not been heated by the sun.
 At night, they remain hidden among rocks, beneath soil, and in leaf-litter.
-When threatened, these jittery reptiles flee into crevices or into tortoise (Chelonoidis darwini) nests.1 The diet in this species consists of insects, smaller lizards, and plant material such as leaves, fruits, and seeds.1,3,4 There are recorded instances of predation on members of this species, including by snakes (Pseudalsophis thomasi) and by introduced black rats.1,5 Males defend territories by performing pushup displays and by fighting with other males.1 Females lay 1–3 eggs3,6 in nests excavated in sandy substrate close to rocks or vegetation.7 They also protect the nests from potential predators and from other females.7
+When threatened, these jittery reptiles flee into crevices or into tortoise (Chelonoidis darwini) nests.1 The diet in this species consists of insects, smaller lizards, and plant material such as leaves, fruits, and seeds.1,3,4 There are recorded instances of predation on members of this species, including by snakes (Pseudalsophis thomasi and P. hephaestus) and by introduced black rats.1,5 Males defend territories by performing pushup displays and by fighting with other males.1 Females lay 1–3 eggs3,6 in nests excavated in sandy substrate close to rocks or vegetation.7 They also protect the nests from potential predators and from other females.7

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..6 Microlophus jacobii is listed in this category because the species is not facing major immediate threats of extinction.
-Santiago Island is not populated by humans nor major introduced lizard predators, such as cats, and the island is protected within the Galápagos National Park.6 However, Santiago Lava-Lizards are facing the threat of predation by introduced black rats.
+Santiago Island is not populated by humans or major introduced lizard predators, such as cats, and the island is protected within the Galápagos National Park.6 However, Santiago Lava-Lizards are facing the threat of predation by introduced black rats.

 Distribution: Microlophus jacobii is endemic to an area of approximately 463 km2 on Bartolomé, Santiago, and Rábida islands, as well as six of their surrounding islets (Albany, Rocas Bainbridge 3–6, and Sombrero Chino) in Galápagos, Ecuador (Figs 2, 3).